Radioactive Iodine (I-131) Therapy for Thyroid Cancer

 Author: Courtney Misher, MPH, BS R.T.(T)

-Content Contributor: Caroline Kim, MD & Susan Mandel, MD
+Content Contributor: Caroline Kim, MD, Susan Mandel, MD, and Allyson Van Horn, MPH

 Surgery is the main treatment for many thyroid cancers.
 For papillary and follicular thyroid cancer, where there are only 1 or 2 enlarged lymph nodes, radioactive iodine (RAI) treatment is done after surgery.
-This is to treat any remaining cancer cells.
+This is to treat cancer cells you may have left after surgery.

 • To destroy (ablate) any thyroid tissue that was not removed during surgery.